Last Updated: Mon 9th January, 2023

 Information about you

-For most of our services, you don’t need to give us information like your name or email address to use the service.
+For some of our services, you don’t need to give us information like your name or email address to use the service.

 - your email address

 - your user name